St Matthew Passion

 Evangelist

-And the high priest arose, and said to Him:
+And the high priest stood up and said to him:

 Evangelist